The waterway between Venice and Padua

+Brenta Riviera waterway in the Veneto region, an area well known for the luxury shoe handicraft.
 It is perhaps the most famous and attended itinerary among those suggested to visit the Venetian villas.
 A waterway long about forty kilometers, which links Venice to Padua by tracing the course of an ancient branch of the river Brenta.
-From the fifteenth century, it was channeled and harnessed by locks for navigation.
+From the fifteenth century, it was channeled and harnessed by locks for the navigation.
 Along the Brenta Riviera waterway, directly accessible from the lagoon, we can find the Venetian nobility villas.
 They are one next to the other, so beautiful and impressive.
-As a result, this waterway is defined as an extension of the Grand Canal in the mainland.
+As a result, this waterway is defined as an extension of the Grand Canal of Venice in the mainland.

 From Padua to Venice

-The villas are described starting from the area of Padua descending toward the lagoon.
-An itinerary that, in some ways, contradicts the historical tradition.
+I describe the villas from the area of Padua descending toward the lagoon.
+An itinerary that, in some ways, contradicts the historic tradition.
 In fact, the Venetians were riding up the canal to arrive at their mainland villas.
 But this solution is more suitable for the needs of modern tourists.
 First of all, for the progress of the route from a normal environment, through the magic of the waterway until the incomparable spectacle of the lagoon.

 This journey starts in the town of Strà and ends at the river mouth, where it opens the Venetian lagoon.

-The first villa is Foscarini Rossi that recalls Palladio‘s patterns, and today it’s a shoe museum.
-Just after, Villa Pisani (now National museum), huge and imposing complex built in the eighteenth century on the site of an earlier villa.
+Therefore the first villa is Foscarini Rossi that recalls Palladio‘s patterns, and today it’s a shoe museum.
+Just after, Villa Pisani (now National Museum), huge and imposing complex built in the eighteenth century on the site of an earlier villa.
 The original project was by Girolamo Frigimelica.
 At his death, in 1732, the assignment of the work passed to Francesco Maria Preti.
 That completes it in time to celebrate the nomination of Alvise Pisani as doge of Venice.

 The towns along the waterway